Types of offset printing machine

 - Fast production speed: Capable of printing thousands of copies per hour, suitable for newspapers, packaging, and promotional materials.

-The drawbacks of offset printing
+Disadvantages of offset printing machine

-Despite its many advantages, offset printing also comes with limitations that businesses should consider, especially for smaller or variable print jobs.- High initial setup cost: Plate making and setup require more time and investment, which may not be economical for short print runs.
+- High initial setup cost: Plate making and setup require more time and investment, which may not be economical for short print runs.

 - Longer turnaround time: Compared to digital printing, offset printing involves more pre-press steps, leading to delayed delivery.